 The inquest on Elizabeth Mary Smith, wife of Walter Smith, proprietor of Yowie Bay Hotel, found that she died from hemorrhage in her stomach, caused by the treatment she recieved from her husband.
 The publican’s wife was aparently suffering from cancer, and the coroner found that the “ill treatment” from her husband contributed to her death.
 Smith was committed for trial on a charge of manslaughter.
 However, he was either exonerated or found not guilty of the charge, as he was back behind the bar of the Yowie Bay Hotel by January 1906.

-THE Yowie Bay Hotel traded from 1902 to 1916 and was located on three acres of land off Attunga-road.
-It closed for business in 1916 as a result of NSW Government Local Option Polls, which allowed residents to decide on the number of hotels in electorates.
+THE Yowie Bay Hotel traded from 1903 to 1916 and was located on three acres of land off Attunga-road.
+A certificate of confirmation of a conditional license was granted by the courts to Ernest Sydney Blackwood of Yowie Bay for the hotel in January 1903.
+The hotel closed for business in 1916 as a result of NSW Government Local Option Polls, which allowed residents to decide on the number of hotels in electorates.
 The hotel was described in the Sydney Morning Herald on Christmas Day 1920 when the owner of the pub was forced to place it on the market: